February 01, 2021 4 min read

 These are a few important questions to ask yourself when looking for a new machine that will hopefully help you make an informed decision.
-At Halcyon Cosmetic Store we have experience with all types of machines and are here to help with any further questions you might have.
+At Halcyon Professional we have experience with all types of machines and are here to help with any further questions you might have.

 We also offer an online course, Machines, Needles & More that delves deeper into types of machines, needle types & how to choose the right needles for our technique.

 Why are you getting too little or too much pigment flowing from your needle when working with machine?
 The simple answer is

 June 17, 2020 2 min read

 Be the first to know about upcoming sales and promos!